 Joseph, a just man

 In verse 19, we find out why God chose Joseph to be Jesus’ earthly father.
 He was a just man.
 He was just the man God had in mind to raise his Son.
 So God tells Joseph, “Do not be afraid to take Mary to be your wife.”
 What does Joseph fear?
 For his reputation?
 For his business?
 For his personal relationships?

 I wonder: How did Joseph find out?
 Was it a friend?
 Was it an enemy who came to him with the the news?
 Whether friend of foe,

 Joseph can’t believe it.
 How could this happen?
 Everyone knew Mary’s reputation.
 She’s a woman of integrity and great character.
 But she is with child.

 And Joseph listens.
 The child is not his, but His.
 The baby is conceived of the Holy Spirit.
 God tells Joseph not to be afraid to take Mary to be his wife.
 They have a quick wedding and head to Bethlehem for the honeymoon.

 And Mary delivers the Good News, Jesus!

 The Names of Christmas.

-The name Joseph descends from the Hebrew root yacaph, means to add, to increase.
+The name Joseph descends from the Hebrew root yacaph, and it means to add, to increase.
 To add more and more.
 God is always in the business of adding more and more to His people.
 More righteousness, more grace, more love, and more blessing.